 Perched on Mount Lateran, the Archbasilica of Saint John Lateran (Basilica of San Giovanni in Laterano) is one of the four major papal basilicas.

-Built some 17 centuries old, it is the oldest Christian building in the West.
-The inscription engraved on its pediment bears witness to its old age: Omnium urbis et orbis ecclesiarum mater et caput (= Mother and head of all the churches in the city and in the world).
+Built some 17 centuries ago, it is the oldest Christian building in the West.
+Be sure to have a look at the inscription engraved on its pediment: Omnium urbis et orbis ecclesiarum mater et caput (= Mother and head of all the churches of the city and of the world).

 Follow the guide!

 🧐 Want to know more about the history of Rome?
 Captain Ulysses highly recommends this free guided tour of the city (in English).
 It’s up to you to choose how much you wish to tip the tour guide!